 - Warm up about 10 minutes, often with typing practice.
-Some days, youngers work on alphabet sites such as Bembo's Zoo. - Three students complete Board presentations (grades 3-8). - If it's the end of a grading period, use Scope and Sequence to review skills accomplished. - If starting a new project, review it and take questions.
+Some days, youngers work on alphabet sites. - Three students complete Board presentations (grades 3-8). - If it's the end of a grading period, use Scope and Sequence to review skills accomplished. - If starting a new project, review it and take questions.
 If you're in the middle of one, students use the balance of class to work towards completion.
-Monitor activities, answer questions, help as needed. - As often as possible, give younger students two weeks to finish a project-one to practice, one to save/export/share/print.
-This redundancy reinforces new skills and mitigates stress.
-If it's week two, start with the project and finish with typing so students have ample time to work. - List age-appropriate websites that tie into inquiry for students who complete the current project on class internet start page.
-Students know websites on this page can be used during free time. - Class exit ticket might include lining up in arrays, answering a poll posted on the class screen, or simply leaving stations as students found them. - Always use tech wherever possible.
-Model what you ask of them.
+Monitor activities, answer questions, help as needed. - Share websites that tie into inquiry for students who complete the current project.
+Students know websites on this page can be used during free time. - Class exit ticket might include lining up in arrays, answering a poll posted on the class screen, or simply leaving stations as students found them.